ryleyw8412/dti-preset-faces/README.md

 # ryry's dti preset faces.

-## custom makeup faces made by me, growing with updates frequently.
+## custom makeup faces made by me, growing with updates frequently. (custom makeup NOT NEEDED!)

 REQUIREMENTS:
 - A roblox script executor.
-- Custom Makeup in Dress To Impress if you want to save any afces for later (gamepass not needed for quipping faces via gui.)
+- Custom Makeup in Dress To Impress if you want to save any faces for later, when not using the gui. (gamepass not needed for equipping faces via gui.)

 # gui script: